wangseann/DataSciPy2022/EndOfYearProjects.md

 The evaluation jury is composed of Karine Audouze, Heike Stein, Marcel Stimberg and Michael Graupner.

-The annotated jupyter-notebook and the presentation can be prepared in English or French, up to the choice of the student.
+The annotated jupyter-notebook can be prepared in English or French, up to the choice of the student.
+Same for the presentation, it can be provided in English or French.

 ### Practial tips on the End-of-Course projects